Bira/octopus-carnival/_drafts/wir-dscc-dregoth.md

 Absalom is a strong melee combatant, but he's much better as a ranged nuisance.
 Mark someone at the limit of his Oath's range and then stay away from them while attacking with Soul Siphon.
-When someone gets close, use Slicing Maneuvers to stab them, teleport to a distant squishy and stab _them_ too.
+When someone gets close, use Slicing Maneuvers to stab them, and teleport to a distant squishy to stab _them_ too.

 ### Dregoth, Sorcerer-King